hackclub/hackclub/workshops/dashboard/README.md

 ## Part II: The markup

 We'll be keeping our markup really simple.
-Along with our basic tags, we'll be importing the normalize CSS library and our `style.css` stylesheet, adding three `id`s for our date, weather, and news.
-Lastly, we'll need to link up jQuery and the `app.js` file where we will write our functions.
+Along with our basic tags, we'll be importing the normalize CSS library and our `index.css` stylesheet, adding three `id`s for our date, weather, and news.
+Lastly, we'll need to link up jQuery and the `index.js` file where we will write our functions.

 ```html
 <!DOCTYPE html>